-The Abbeyfield St Albans Society recently celebrated 60 years of outstanding care with a delicious buffet and array of refreshments at their socially distanced cocktail party.
+The Abbeyfield St Albans Society celebrated 60 years of CQC rated 'Outstanding' care at Grace Muriel House recently with a special, distanced cocktail party for it's 36 residents.

 Despite the national lockdown, the birthday celebrations went ahead for staff and residents at Grace Muriel House, complete with canapés, cake and a custom made cocktail for the occasion.
 The Society worked hard to connect residents, friends, family, management and staff safely by way of one large virtual gathering.